raae/queen.raae.codes/content/landing/done-for-you-demo/_how.md

 ## Here's How It Works

-You let us know what comes up again and again in support requests and point us towards relevant documentation.
+You let us know what comes up in support requests and point us towards relevant documentation.

 We propose a feature set for the demo showcasing solutions to the most costly support request.